TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-floppy-disk-read-error.md

 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed.
 This problem occurs when there the Linux kernel doesn't have drivers for an attached floppy drive causing provisioning to time-out.
 <!--/issueDescription-->

-To self-mitigatend this issue, do not attach a floppy drive device to an image before you upload the image to Azure, upload a new version of the image, and then redeploy on the newer image.<br>
+To self-mitigat this issue, do not attach a floppy drive device to an image before you upload the image to Azure, upload a new version of the image, and then redeploy on the newer image.<br>